johannesgooth/da-king-county-housing/README.md

 ## Executive Summary

 This data analytics project offers strategic insights and actionable recommendations for real estate investments in King County, USA.
 Through a comprehensive analysis of housing data, we have identified key factors that influence property prices, including location, property size, condition, and timing.
-Leveraging these insights, we have developed targeted strategies for our client, William Rodriguez, who seeks to optimize investment returns by purchasing two properties for himself and his wife: one in an urban area and one in the countryside.
+Leveraging these insights, we have developed targeted strategies for our client, William Rodriguez, who seeks to optimize investment by purchasing two properties for himself and his wife: one in an urban area and one in the countryside.

 For the city property, William’s priority is a centrally located, ready-to-move-in home.
 For the countryside property, he is targeting a non-renovated home with the goal of purchasing at the optimal time.